nixworks/public/news/2012/09/7/README.md

 ##### Reserve Bank of India
 ### [The Reserve Bank of India permits Indian investments to and from Pakistan.
 India's minister of external affairs SM Krishna arrives in Pakistan for a meeting on Saturday in Islamabad with his Pakistani counterpart Hina Rabbani Khar. ](/news/2012/09/7/the-reserve-bank-of-india-permits-indian-investments-to-and-from-pakistan-india-s-minister-of-external-affairs-sm-krishna-arrives-in-pakist.md)
-_Context: SM Krishna, Reserve Bank of India, foreign ministry, Pakistan, minister of external affairs, Hina Rabbani Khar, Islamabad, India_
+_Context: Hina Rabbani Khar, Islamabad, minister of external affairs, Pakistan, Reserve Bank of India, SM Krishna, foreign ministry, India_

 ##### Cipla
 ### [Cipla does not infringe a valid Roche patent on erlotinib (trade name "Tarceva") for the production of its generic cancer drug Erlocip, says the Delhi High Court. ](/news/2012/09/7/cipla-does-not-infringe-a-valid-roche-patent-on-erlotinib-trade-name-tarceva-for-the-production-of-its-generic-cancer-drug-erlocip-says.md)
-_Context: Cipla, Hoffmann-La Roche, erlotinib, Delhi High Court_
+_Context: Hoffmann-La Roche, Cipla, Delhi High Court, erlotinib_

 ##### A series of earthquakes
 ### [A series of earthquakes hits south-west China, leaving at least 64 people dead and 715 injured. ](/news/2012/09/7/a-series-of-earthquakes-hits-south-west-china-leaving-at-least-64-people-dead-and-715-injured.md)